-A research team at Dublin City University has come up with a list of COVID-19 words and phrases in Irish to keep the Irish-speaking community up to date during the pandemic.
+A research team at Dublin City University came up with a list of COVID-19 words and phrases in Irish to keep the Irish-speaking community up to date during the pandemic.

-The Gaois research team in DCU led the project to address concerns among the Irish-speaking community that official COVID-19 communications in Ireland were taking place almost exclusively through English.
+The Gaois research team in Dublin City University (DCU) led the project, in November 2020, to address concerns among the Irish-speaking community that official COVID-19 communications in Ireland were taking place almost exclusively through English.

 The researchers have described the new online vocabulary collection as a descriptive collection rather than a prescriptive collection, meaning that there are often multiple Irish terms listed for one English coronavirus-related word.